-US consumers are expected to spend $93.5 billion in retail purchases on smartphones.
+US consumers are expected to spend $93.5 billion in retail purchases on smartphones in 2018.
 But 51 percent of people still say they don’t use a mobile phone to shop because it’s easier to purchase on the computer.
 Because traditional payment methods are cumbersome on mobile, 25 percent of consumers said they use mobile to window shop, but commit to a purchase on a laptop.
 Retailers lose customers during this time shift.
 A payment process that is simple and optimized mobile will help boost conversion.

 3. Let customers checkout as guests